Tender, juicy Garlic Butter Baked Chicken Breast, that’s packed with flavour from the garlic butter sauce. It’s totally a win win!

 If you love juicy chicken breasts, I’n sure you’ll love this Baked Chicken Breast recipe.
 My husband loves it too, especially because it’s cooked in garlic butter sauce.
 Who doesn’t love a buttery flavoured sauce?

 This sauce gives more flavor to this baked chicken breast and helps it to be tender, moist and juicy too.
 This sauce is so good that you don’t need to even use a chicken marinade.
-I promise that this recipe will give you a good juicy baked chicken breast for dinner.
+I promise that this chicken breast recipe will give you a good juicy baked chicken breast for dinner.
 So, don’t be afraid of baking chicken in the oven thinking that it’ll be dry and tasteless.

-I also love this recipe because it’s very quick and easy to make.
+I also love this baked chicken breast recipe because it’s very quick and easy to make.
 No weird steps, no wrapping or brining needed.
 You don’t even need to pound the chicken breast with a rolling pin or meat mallet and you don’t need to use parchment paper either.
 The garlic butter sauce will bring all the flavors.

 How long should you Bake Chicken Breast?